 Product Settings.
 Add a product group, then add a product.

-In the product details, fill in the product name and product description.
-You can fill these in arbitrarily here.
+In the product details, fill in the product name and product description; these can be arbitrary.

-The key pointis that in the interface settings here, the Package Name must match the plan name in your Vesta Panel backend to achieve integration and provisioning.
+The key pointis that in the interface settings here, the Package Name must match the plan name from your Vesta Panel backend exactly to enable integration and provisioning.

-Once all configurations are completed, you can save the product and test purchasing a Shared Hosting service on the WHMCS frontend to see if it is automatically provisioned.
+Once all configurations are complete, you can save the product and test purchasing a web hosting service on the WHMCS frontend to see if it is automatically provisioned.

 How to Uninstall the VestaCP Panel

-Naibabijiknows that friends who have been working on integrating the Vesta Panel with WHMCS often encounter some issues after using it for a while.
-If there are no solutions on the official forum, most will give up.
-Therefore, you can use the following commands to uninstall the Vesta Panel.
-1. Stop the services
+Naibabijinotes that friends who tinker with integrating Vesta Panel with WHMCS often encounter some issues after using it for a while.
+If there are no solutions on the official forums, many give up.
+Therefore, you can use the following commands to uninstall Vesta Panel.
+1. Stop services

 service vesta stop